-Prior to our acquisition of the Aquadex FlexFlow in August 2016, we did not have a product approved for commercial sale and focused our resources on developing, manufacturing and commercializing our C-Pulse System.
-On September 29, 2016, we announced a strategic refocus of our near-term strategy that includes halting all clinical evaluations to fully focus our resources on our recently acquired Aquadex FlexFlow, taking actions to reduce our cash burn in connection with such strategic refocus and reviewing potential strategic alliances and financing alternatives.
-Our business strategy depends in part on our ability to grow our Aquadex Business by establishing a sales force, selling our products to hospitals and other healthcare facilities and controlling costs all of which we may be unable to do.
-We have no prior experience with respect to manufacturing, sales and marketing.
-If we are unsuccessful at manufacturing, marketing and selling our Aquadex FlexFlow, our operations and potential revenues will be materially adversely affected.
+Prior to our acquisition of the Aquadex FlexFlow system in August 2016, we did not have a product approved for commercial sale and focused our resources on developing, manufacturing and commercializing our C-Pulse System.
+On September 29, 2016, we announced a strategic refocus of our near-term strategy that includes halting all clinical evaluations to fully focus our resources on our recently acquired Aquadex FlexFlow system, taking actions to reduce our cash burn in connection with such strategic refocus and reviewing potential strategic alliances and financing alternatives.
+Our business strategy depends in part on our ability to grow our Aquadex Business by establishing an effective sales force, selling our products to hospitals and other healthcare facilities and controlling costs all of which we may be unable to do.
+We have no prior experience with respect to manufacturing, sales or marketing.
+If we are unsuccessful at manufacturing, marketing and selling our Aquadex FlexFlow system, our operations and potential revenues will be materially adversely affected.

 We have incurred operating losses since our inception and anticipate that we will continue to incur operating losses in the near-term.
-The report of our independent registered public accounting firm issued in connection with its audit of our financial statements for the fiscal year ended December 31, 2016 expresses substantial doubt about our ability to continue as a going concern.
+The report of our independent registered public accounting firm issued in connection with its audit of our financial statements for the fiscal year ended December 31, 2016 expresses substantial doubt about our ability to continue as a going concern

-We are an early-stage company with a history of incurring net losses.
+We are an emerging company with a history of incurring net losses.
 We have incurred net losses since our inception, including net losses of \$15.8 million and \$26.6 million for the years ended December 31, 2016 and 2015, respectively.
-As of December 31, 2016, our accumulated deficit was \$169.0 million.
+For the six months ended June 30, 2017, we incurred a net operating loss of \$3.4 million.
+As of June 30, 2017, our accumulated deficit was \$172.4 million.

-The report of our independent registered public accounting firm issued in connection with its audit of our financial statements for the fiscal year ended December 31, 2016 expresses substantial doubt about our ability to continue as a going concern.
+The report of our independent registered public accounting firm issued in connection with its audit of our consolidated financial statements for the fiscal year ended December 31, 2016 expresses substantial doubt about our ability to continue as a going concern.
 Prior to August 2016, we did not have any products approved for commercialization, generated only limited revenue from our clinical studies and had significant operating losses as we incurred costs associated with the conduct of clinical studies and our research and development programs for our C-Pulse System.
-We became a revenue generating company only a few months ago after acquiring the Aquadex Business in August 2016.
-We expect to incur additional losses in the near-term as we grow the Aquadex Business, including investments in expanding our sales and marketing capabilities, purchasing inventory, manufacturing components, and complying with the requirements related to being a U.S. public company listed on NASDAQ.
-To become and remain profitable, we must succeed in expanding the adoption and market acceptance of the Aquadex FlexFlow.
-This will require us to succeed in a range of challenging activities, including training personnel at hospitals and effectively and efficiently manufacturing, marketing and distributing the Aquadex FlexFlow and related components.
+We became a revenue generating company only after acquiring the Aquadex Business in August 2016.
+We expect to incur additional losses in the near-term as we grow the Aquadex Business, including investments in expanding our sales and marketing capabilities, purchasing inventory, manufacturing components, and complying with the requirements related to being a U.S. public company listed on Nasdaq.
+To become and remain profitable, we must succeed in expanding the adoption and market acceptance of the Aquadex FlexFlow system.
+This will require us to succeed in a range of challenging activities, including training personnel at hospitals and effectively and efficiently manufacturing, marketing and distributing the Aquadex FlexFlow system and related components.
 There can be no assurance that we will succeed in these activities, and we may never generate revenues sufficient to achieve profitability.
 If we do achieve profitability, we may not be able to sustain it.

-We believe that the net proceeds of this offering will be sufficient to fund our operations through 2017, and that we will need to raise additional capital in the future.
+We believe that we will need to raise additional capital to fund our operations in 2018.
 If additional capital is not available, we will have to delay, reduce or cease operations.